sadapay-bilal/.github/pull_request_template.md

 - _Are there areas you want reviewers to look at more carefully?_

 ## Testing
-How do you know this change is safe and that new behavior is documented?
+How do you know this change is safe and that new behaviour is documented?
 - [ ] TDD
-- [ ] Unit Testing
+- [ ] Unit testing
-- [ ] Integration Testing
+- [ ] Integration testing

 ## Deployability
 How do we know that this code can be deployed safely even if it has not been tested yet?